ariley215/reading-notes/HTML.md

   - eg. what effect does running that line have? (rather than " what does it look like")
   - *semantic element*- it's name is it's job.

+## Wireframing

+- The process of mapping and planning the information heirarchy of the design of the project

+- Focus on how the designer or client wants the user to process the info on the site.

+6 Tips to make a wireframe

+1. Do research.
+2. Prepare research for quick reference.
+3. Map out user flow.
+4. Draft and sketch.
+5. Add some detail and start testing.
+6. Turn wireframes into prototypes.

+Key Principles

+- Clarity
+- Confidence
+- Simplicity